evoila/osb-docs/pages/service-keys.md

 ---

 # Service Keys
-Service Keys is a functionality introduced by Cloud Foundry, which enables users to create credentials, which are not bound to an specific application but instead used to connect to a Servce Instance from the outside.
+Service Keys is a functionality introduced by Cloud Foundry, which enables users to create credentials, which are not bound to an specific application but instead used to connect to a Service Instance from the outside.
 A Service Key can be created in Cloud Foundry via `cf create-service-key serviceInstanceName`.

 Offering this functionality makes sense, when you have Services like database, where user might want to access the database with a fat client to analyse problems.
 To offer this functionality in your Service Broker add a class named `HaProxyServiceImpl` to: `de.evoila.cf.broker.haproxy`, with the following contents: